mayurshegokar680-dotcom/nagpur-solar-market-research-dashboard/README.md

 ## Objectives

-* Analyze solar rooftop market opportunities
+* To Analyze solar rooftop market opportunities.
-* Identify potential customers for solar installation
+* To Identify potential customers for solar installation.
-* Understand customer requirements and location patterns
+* To Understand customer requirements and location patterns.
-* Visualize market research data using Power BI
+* To Visualize market research data using Power BI.

 ---